MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-ios.md

 When you connect to the VPN, the following information is visible on the **Connect** screen:

-**Uptime**: How long the VPN connection has been running.
+* **Uptime**: How long the VPN connection has been running.

-**Data received**: How much data has been received through the VPN connection.
+* **Data received**: How much data has been received through the VPN connection.

-**Data sent**: How much data has been sent through the VPN connection.
+* **Data sent**: How much data has been sent through the VPN connection.

 Tap **Details** to see the following information:

-Address: The server address for your VPN connection.
+* **Address**: The server address for your VPN connection.

-Device-wide connection: When turned on, all network traffic to and from your device goes through the VPN connection.
+* **Device-wide connection**: When turned on, all network traffic to and from your device goes through the VPN connection.

-Apps that use Tunnel: If apps are listed, then only network traffic to and from the apps listed go through the VPN connection.
+* **Apps that use Tunnel**: If apps are listed, then only network traffic to and from the apps listed go through the VPN connection.

-Always-on: When enabled, Microsoft Tunnel will always attempt to send device network traffic or traffic from certain applications through the VPN connection, depending on the configuration.
+* **Always-on**: When enabled, Microsoft Tunnel will always attempt to send device network traffic or traffic from certain applications through the VPN connection, depending on the configuration.

 ## Get help in the app
 Select **Help** from the bottom menu to:

-* Access this article.
+* Access documentation (directs you to this article).
 * Send logs to IT support to report a problem.

 ### Send logs